LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 6.36.1
 *Released*: 11 April 2025
+- Issue 52321: LKSM/LKB: Edit Lineage grid should show Parent or Source columns with aliases by default
+  - add `additionalParentTypes` param to `getOriginalParentsFromLineage`
+  - add `omitParentAliases` to `LineageEditableGridProps`

+### version 6.36.1
+*Released*: 11 April 2025
 - Issue 52780: URLResolver assay fix for handling splitting of assay URL to account for protocol name with consecutive periods or ending in period

 ### version 6.36.0